 Quick answer: how to revive a houseplant fast

-If soil is wet + plant is drooping: stop watering, improve airflow, check roots
+If soil is wet and the plant is drooping: stop watering, improve airflow and check the roots

-If soil is bone dry + plant is limp: bottom-water 20–30 minutes, then drain
+If soil is bone dry and the plant is limp: bottom-water for 20–30 minutes, then drain

-If leaves are crisp + light is harsh: move to bright indirect light
+If leaves are crisp and light is harsh: move the plant to bright indirect light

-If you spot pests: isolate and treat before anything else
+If you spot pests: isolate the plant and treat the pests before doing anything else

-Do this first: Put the plant somewhere bright (not full sun), then check the soil 5–7 cm down.
+Do this first: Put the plant somewhere bright but out of direct sun, then check the soil 5–7cm down before watering again.

 The 10-Minute Houseplant Rescue Checklist